thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

 AI players, as if you were encountering cyborgs.

-The creation of these "races" is an abomination, and the more nearly human, or in other words the more perfectly the simulate free will, the greater the abomination.
-This will definitely have had *Screwtape* style bizarre on the perpetrators of these crimes against creation and their descendants.
+The creation of these "races" is an abomination, and the more nearly human, or in other words the more perfectly they simulate free will, the greater the abomination.
+This will definitely have had *Screwtape* style bizarre effects on the perpetrators of these crimes against creation and their descendants.
 This is true because of the moral confusion it causes - these "races" do not have immortal souls the way humans, angels, nephil, or the nephil descended races do, and yet they appear as if they should.
 It is true because their creation mocks the creation of man.
 And lastly, it is true because their creation, particularly that of the house elves and the trolls, has created groups that exist at odds with true charity: in the case of the trolls a "race" that cannot rise above rage, and in the case of the house elves a "race" that can never be fully freed.

 * Acromantula - created from spiders (obviously) by an unknown nephil or group of nephilim.
-Acromantula are capable of learning human speech, but do not speak anything that could be defined as a language in the wild.[^20210916-3]
+Acromantula are capable of learning human speech, but do not speak anything that could be defined as a language in the wild.[^210916-3]
 * Bowtruckle - created by the extreme use of magics on tree branches by an unknown agency (may be directly demonic).
 * fairies/imps/doxies - created by the extreme use of magics on (different)